Keep reading to learn more about the brands.

-RD: For us, she’s multi-faceted, from being a vibrant urbanite to a thriving jetsetter, she’s independent, curious, ambitious and dynamic.
+RD: For us, she’s multi-faceted, from being a vibrant urbanite to a thriving jet setter, she’s independent, curious, ambitious and dynamic.

 SF: We’ve been asking all founders this, but if you had to pick a favorite product, which would it be?

 RD: It would be the Rosario Crossbody.
-It’s my go-to, everyday bag that hold everything that I need for the day and can go anywhere—from biking to work, to taking a meeting with a client, or going out with friends.
+It’s my go-to, everyday bag that holds everything that I need for the day and can go anywhere—from biking to work, to taking a meeting with a client, or going out with friends.
 It’s so comfortable and versatile since I can tuck the strap into the back pocket to make it an evening clutch.

 SF: Mercado Global is such a special company!

 RD: We really are a brand and a non-profit that has a mission to transform the lives of women.
-We create beautiful and thoughtfully designed accessories that not only have the ability to transform an outfit, they can empower an entire community of indigenous women.
+We create beautiful and thoughtfully designed accessories that not only have the ability to transform an outfit, but they can also empower an entire community of indigenous women.
 We’re lucky to be building a brand with our customers, donors, partners and retailers who are collectively making an impact on the lives of rural indigenous women and their communities in Guatemala.